dhruvparamhans/random_notes/timedate.md

 # Hacking Windows clock

-I've always wanted to do some kind of 1-April prank for my coworkers.
+Sometimes I did some kind of first april prank for my coworkers.

 Let's find, if we could do something with Windows clock?
 Can we force to go clock hands backwards?